Jeevan2305/Real-time_Image_Search/README.md

 4. Click on any image to view it in full size.

-## Contributing

-Contributions to this project are welcome!
-If you have ideas for improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.
-Please follow our [contributing guidelines](CONTRIBUTING.md) when making contributions.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Special thanks to the [Unsplash API](https://unsplash.com/developers) for providing the amazing image resources used in this project.